 Homeownership is a big responsibility.
 One constant that all homeowners face is the need for ongoing maintenance.
 Any homeowner will tell you there is always something that needs doing; repairs,..Read More

 A question that comes up for the owners of some historic homes in and around Washington, DC, is what to do with the old security bars - sometimes called burglar bars - on the windows.
-The purpose..Read More
+The purpose of..Read More

 Of course, you love that classic historic house.
 You can picture how it will complement the other restored homes in the neighborhood.
-Before you allow that image to lull you into a decision,..Read More
+Before you allow that image to lull you into a decision, remember..Read More

 Don’t Take Care of Themselves